 You can monitor disk activity in Mac OS X by using the Activity Monitor app or several command line tools.
 Activity Monitor is the easiest and most user friendly, but the Terminal options allow further information to be retrieved.

-Watching Disk Activity with Activity Monitor
+Watching Disk Activity on Mac with Activity Monitor

 - Launch Activity Monitor, located in /Applications/Utilities/, or you can hit Command+Space Bar to bring up Spotlight search and find it that way